qingwei91/lolipop/docs/index.md

 It parameterized over the following concepts for flexibility

 * Effect type
-* Log's IO
+* Persistent Log Layer
-* Network's IO
+* Network layer

-Currently it only supports the bare minimum, which is the ability to reach consensus within the cluster in a timely manner.
+Currently it only supports the bare minimum, which is the ability to reach consensus within the cluster.
 It does **NOT** supports `Dynamic membership` and `Log compaction` yet.

 For more, check the [documentations](/docs)